Megha-TR/multi-level-IVR/README.md

 1. **Conda** installed on your system
 2. **Plivo Account** with:
-   - Auth ID: `MANZJJOGRLNZK0ZMZIMM`
+   - Auth ID (get from Plivo dashboard)
-   - Auth Token: `NmU2ZmRhMjYtOTE1OS00YWRiLWJlNmEtNTIxYzUy`
+   - Auth Token (get from Plivo dashboard)
    - A Plivo phone number (for making outbound calls)
 3. **ngrok** or similar tool (for exposing local server to Plivo)